MeteoSwiss/metsymb/README.md

-# The metsymb LateX package
+# The metsymb LaTeX package

 `metsymb` is a humble LaTeX package that introduces new meteorological symbols.
 At the core of the package lies the `metsymb` *font*, in which the different symbols get assigned to specific glyphs, that can then be called via dedicated LaTeX commands.

 ## Manual installation

-Since `metsymb` includes a new font, its manual installation is a bit hairier (:scream:) than regular packages. **The plan is to facilitate an automatic installation via official TeX package managers via the upload of the package to the CTAN repository**.
+Since `metsymb` includes a new font, its manual installation is a bit hairier (:scream:) than regular packages. **The plan is to facilitate an automatic installation with official TeX package managers via the upload of the package to the CTAN repository**.
 Until that actually happens, or if you are dying to do things by hand, here are some guidelines.

 First, let's create the `.sty` file from the package files.
 Run `latex metsymb.ins`.

 The entire package is actually comprised of a series of distinct files:
  - `metsymb.sfd`: the FontForge save file with all the glyphs.
 Useful only for dev work.
- - `metsymb.afm`, `metsymb.enc`, `metsymb.pfb`, `metsymb.tfm`, and `metsymb.otf`: the different font files required by LaTeX.
+ - `metsymb.afm`, `metsymb.enc`, `metsymb.pfb`, `metsymb.tfm`, and `metsymb.otf`: the different font files required by LaTeX, generated using FontForge.
  - `umetsymb.fd`, `metsymb.map`, `metsymb.ins`, `metsymb.dtx`, and (your newly created) `metsymb.sty`: the actual LaTeX package files.
  - `metsymb_mwe.py`, and `metsymb_mwe.mplstyle`: demo files to illustrate the use of `metsymb` with `matpolotlib`.